dr-joe-wirth/phantasm/docker_build_files/README.md

 ##### Note: the specified output directory must not already exist.

+## 3.4.
+Option 4: ranking possible phylogenetic markers in a known set of genomes

 # 4. Analyzing the results
 All data can be found within the directory where you called `phantasm`.
 Unless the flag `-O` or `--out` was used, the results will be found in the folder `finalAnalysis`.
   * The following files are likely to be the most useful for phylogenomic and taxonomic analyses: